Peregrine Connect releases "FlightPath" Visual Data Mapper

 New version of Peregrine Connect's Data Mapping tool offers no-code solution for integration between data sources

 IRVINE, Calif., Sept.
-21, 2023 /PRNewswire/ -- Peregrine Connect, a leading provider of application, API, data and workflow integration, and automation middleware, unveiled its innovative "FlightPath" Data Mapping tool, available in Neuron ESB 3.8.
-FlightPath replaces the existing Data Mapping tool, providing new capabilities and ease of use features.
-The FlightPath Data Mapper can cater to users across a spectrum of businesses.
+21, 2023 /PRNewswire/ -- Peregrine Connect, a leading provider of application, API, data and workflow integration, and management middleware, unveiled its new innovative "FlightPath" Data Mapping tool, available in Neuron ESB 3.8.
+FlightPath replaces the existing Data Mapping tool, providing new powerful capabilities and ease of use features.
+The FlightPath Data Mapper can cater to users across a spectrum of businesses including but not limited to Insurance, Finance, Retail, Hospitality, Government, Utilities and Supply Chain.

-The FlightPath Visual Data Mapper is built to provide a more intuitive experience for users.
+The FlightPath Visual Data Mapper is built with a focus on the user experience providing a more intuitive environment for users.
 It adds productivity and automation to make tedious data source translation activities simple.
 It has a very short learning curve for beginners and non-technical users to become productive quickly.
-FlightPath enables users to visualize the relationship between both the source and target data source elements.
+Users don't need to have deep technical or coding experience to use FlightPath.
+By providing a graphical representation of the mapping process, users can visualize the relationship between both the source and target data source elements.
+This visualization extends further to the individual translation steps that may need to be performed at the data element level.
+Examples include converting a birth date to a local format, concatenating values from one system to insert into another, or even data lookups for common things like customer IDs.

-FlightPath introduces new usability features which include a tabbed canvas for translations allowing users to organize individual transformations for large data sets.
-Flexible auto mapping reduces the amount of up-front work for the user.
-An augmented library of transformation functions allows users to manipulate, cleanse, and transform data.
+FlightPath introduces several new usability features which include a tabbed canvas for translations allowing users to organize individual transformations for large data sets that need to be mapped.
+Similar document elements and structures can be automatically mapped, reducing the amount of up-front work for the user.
+An augmented library of transformation functions allows users to manipulate, cleanse, and transform data from either the source or target system.
 Users can easily drag one or more data elements from a source to a target and view their relationship.
-Using wizards, any number of transformations can be applied or even chained together.
-These can be individually tested to ensure consistency and accuracy during the development process.
+Using wizards, one or more simple to complex transformations can be applied or even chained together.
+These can also be individually tested to ensure consistency and accuracy during the development process.

-Additionally, FlightPath supports a wide range of data formats such as flat files, JSON, or XML for either the source or target document.
-Applications, databases, or APIs can also be selected as source or target.
+Extensibility is a critical hallmark of FlightPath.
+For example, when using the Data Mapper, a wide range of data formats can be selected such as flat files, JSON, or XML for either the source or target document.
+Applications, databases, or APIs can be selected as sources or targets within the Data Mapper using Peregrine Connect's unique Document Generation Wizard and extensive library of built-in Neuron ESB Connectors.
 This allows FlightPath to easily transform and update data between any number of data sources.
-The Data Maps produced by FlightPath can be exposed as APIs, executed within a Business Process or deployed as a scheduled process using Neuron ESB and Scheduler.
+The Data Maps produced by FlightPath can be exposed as APIs on their own or deployed as a scheduled process using the Neuron ESB Business Process Designer and Scheduler.

 Lastly, advanced features like Table Looping, Database Lookups, Concatenation, Data Splitting and If/Then/Else statements have all been exposed with a guided user experience to simplify the data mapping process even for the most complex scenarios.
 For users requiring a more custom and advanced approach, C# scripting and the ability to use 3rd party referenced .NET based assemblies has been added, providing users with an IntelliSense enabled editor as a first-rate function without the need to compile code.